open-vela/external_iperf3/docs/invoking.rst

           Either the client or the server can produce its output in a JSON struc- ture,  useful for integration with other programs, by passing it the -J flag.
-Because the contents of the JSON structure are  only  completely known after the test has finished, no JSON output will be emitted until the end of the test.
+Because the contents of the JSON structure  are  only  competely known after the test has finished, no JSON output will be emitted until the end of the test.